gomezdj/exerkinemap/README.md

 # EXERKINEMAP++: EXERcise KINEmatics Multiomics single-cell Analysis and spatial omics integration and maPping

 ## ExerkineMap
 ExerkineMap is an advanced computational framework designed for the integration, analysis, and visualization of exercise-induced molecular changes.
 It combines multiomics data, single-cell analyses, and spatial data to provide comprehensive insights into the effects of exercise on various biological systems.
-By leveraging advanced machine learning techniques and cutting-edge bioinformatics tools, ExerkineMap aims to unravel the complex molecular networks and cellular interactions modulated by physical exercise.
+By leveraging advanced machine learning techniques and state-of-the-art bioinformatics tools, ExerkineMap aims to unravel the complex molecular networks and cellular interactions modulated by physical exercise.

 # Table of Contents
 1. [Introduction](#introduction)